What is the average time in pocket for a quarterback who has spent 150 seconds in the pocket over 50 dropbacks?

 Average Time in Pocket provides insight into both quarterback decision-making and offensive line performance.
 A longer time in pocket can indicate good pass protection, but it could also suggest a quarterback who holds onto the ball too long.
 Conversely, a shorter time could indicate quick decision-making and release, or it could suggest poor pass protection forcing quick throws.
 This stat is most useful when considered alongside other metrics like pressure rate, sack rate, and depth of target.

-Importance of Average Time in Pocket Calculator:
+Importance of Average Time in Pocket (TTT) Calculator:

 This stat is crucial for understanding the dynamics of a team's passing game.
 It can help evaluate offensive line performance, quarterback decision-making speed, and overall offensive strategy.
 Teams might aim for different average times based on their offensive philosophy and personnel.